seafat1203/contact-list-e2e/README.md

 - fewer re-runs
 - more useful test reports

+## Docker (optional)

+This project can be executed using Docker to simplify local setup and ensure a consistent execution environment.

+#### Build the Docker image:
+docker build -t contact-list-e2e .

+#### Run all tests:
+docker run --rm contact-list-e2e

+If environment variables are required (e.g. credentials): docker run --rm
+-e TEST_USER_EMAIL=your_email
+-e TEST_USER_PASSWORD=your_password
+contact-list-e2e

+Tests are executed sequentially to ensure stability and reproducibility for this exercise.

 ## Notes

+- Authentication tests require credentials provided via environment variables (TEST_USER_EMAIL, TEST_USER_PASSWORD).
+In CI, these variables are configured as GitHub Actions Secrets.
 - Parallel: Parallel execution is not recommended to avoid data conflicts currently.
 - Step framwork: There is currently no dedicated step framework at the test level.
 This is intentional, as the project scope is small and test scenarios are simple.
 - TypeScript is configured via tsconfig.json.
 For this exercise, ESLint was not introduced to keep the setup lightweight.